broadinstitute/str-analysis/README.md

 at known pathogenic STR loci (such as RFC1, BEAN1, DAB1, etc.) where several motifs are known to segregate in the population.
-It then optionally runs ExpansionHunterDenovo, ExpansionHunter, and/or STRling and gathers relevant fields from their outputs for comparison and further evidence.
-It can also then run REViewer to generate read visualization images based on the ExpansionHunter outputs.
+It then optionally runs ExpansionHunterDenovo, ExpansionHunter, and/or STRling and gathers relevant fields from their outputs that users can then compare or use for downstream analyses.
+It can also run REViewer to generate read visualization images based on the ExpansionHunter outputs.
 Finally it generates a json file per locus that contains all collected information as well as a "call" field indicating whether pathogenic motifs were detected.